imperial-qore/SimTune/README.md

 # SimTune

-"SimTune: Simulator Tuning to Bridge the Reality Gap for Resource Management in Edge Computing"
+This is the code repository that supplements the work: "SimTune: Simulator Tuning to Bridge the Reality Gap for Resource Management in Edge Computing".

 <a href="https://gitpod.io/#https://github.com/imperial-qore/SimTune/">
     <img src="https://gitpod.io/button/open-in-gitpod.svg" alt="Open in gitpod">